spxbhuhb/timevault-rs/doc/design.md

 ## 1. Terminology & Data Model

 - Partition: Logical stream of records identified by a UUID (partition id is exactly the UUID you provide).
-- Record: Opaque bytes and timestamp (required).
-Library does not interpret the payload.
+- Record: Opaque bytes and an order_key: u64 (required).
+The library does not interpret the payload.
 - Format plugin: User-supplied logic to parse, validate, compress, uncompress etc. a record.
-- Chunk: Append-only file containing time-ordered records for a partition.
+- Chunk: Append-only file containing order-key-ordered records for a partition.
 Identified by UUIDv7.
-- Index (per-chunk): Sparse mapping from timestamp ranges to byte ranges in its chunk to accelerate seeks.
+- Index (per-chunk): Sparse mapping from order_key ranges to byte ranges in its chunk to accelerate seeks.
 - Metadata: Per-partition static info and rolling state (format versions, knobs).
-- Manifest: Per-partition list of live chunks (ordered by time), their IDs, min/max timestamps, and file paths.
+- Manifest: Per-partition list of live chunks (ordered by order_key), their IDs, min/max order_key, and file paths.
-- Timestamps: i64 milliseconds since Unix epoch.
+- Order key: u64 monotonically non-decreasing per partition.
+If `key_is_timestamp=true`, interpret as milliseconds since Unix epoch.

 ## 2. On-Disk Layout